AmaMay5/Analyst_Mary/README.md

 # Files
 - Cleaned Airbnb Dataset.xlsx - CSV files converted to and cleaned using Jupyter notebook, Excel, Power BI.
 - Airbnb Market & Real-Estate Analysis Data - Four dashboards based on Market Performance, Seasonal/Regional Trends 1 and 2,    Product listings.
-- Airbnb Market & Real-Estate Analysis Data - Detailed Description of Data cleaning, report and dashboards.
+- Airbnb Market & Real-Estate Analysis Data - Detailed Description of Data cleaning,Pivot tables, report and dashboards.

+# How to Use

+## Raw Data
+- Open [Download the Raw Excel file](Dataset%20CSV) in Microsoft Excel to replicate the entire work

+## Data Cleaning Board
+- Open [View the full data cleaning notebook here](Data%20Cleaning%20Board.ipynb) in Jupyter Notebook or any .ipynb viewer
+- Run the cells to view each cleaning step.

+## Cleaned Airbnb Dataset
+- Open